 According to the information note for national human rights institutions, NHRIs with “A” status accreditation may participate in the session and may submit documentation, including written statements, relevant to the session.
 The deadline for submitting written statements for this session is September 5, 2017.
 NHRIs that would like to make an oral intervention must send a request to Katharina Rose at firstname.lastname@example.org and must register the statement online after August 14, 2017.
 Those wishing to submit a video statement must comply with the detailed requirements available in the information note.
 NHRIs may request accreditation prior to this session by submitting a letter of request to Biljana Pesut at email@example.com.

-To view session documents, including State party reports, submissions from civil society, and the Committee’s programme of work, visit the 36th Session Webpage.
+To view session documents, including the reports considered during the session, submissions from civil society, and the Council’s programme of work, visit the 36th Session Webpage.
 To follow the session online, visit the live webcast.

 UN Special Procedures